 Create a 2D Spline sketch.

 - 1. Create a New part.
 Use the default ANSI, IPS Part template. - 2.
 Right-click Right Plane from the FeatureManager.
 This is your Sketch plane. - 3.
-Click Sketch toolbar.
+Click Sketch 🖾 from the Context toolbar.

 Apply the Spline Sketch tool.